Would Be Kansas City Cop Killer Dead After Police Standoff Ends Shooting Spree

 Officers with assault rifles formed a cordon around the neighborhood while patrols determined which house he was in.
 Worshipers at the United Believers Community Church were asked to leave the area.

-According to WOWT 6, suspect-at-large was tracked to a home where a standoff began and more shots were heard by witnesses in the vicinity.
-The standoff ended shortly after 1: a.m., as the Kansas City Police Twitter feed posted an update:
+According to WOWT 6, the suspect was tracked to a home where a standoff began and more shots were heard by witnesses in the vicinity.
+The standoff ended shortly after 1 a.m., as the Kansas City Police Twitter feed posted an update.

 The third officer struck by gunfire is in stable condition at this time.